Topologically conjugate classifications of the translation actions on low-dimensional compact connected Lie groups: Topologically conjugate classification of the left actions on

 Therefore, we use the same way as the proof of the sufficiency of Theorem \ref{the:2} to construct the topological conjugacies from $L_t$ to $L_{t'}$.
-It is easy to see that these topological conjugacies are smooth homeomorphisms, then $L_t$ and $L_{t'}$ are smooth conjugate.
-Since every left action on ${\rm U}(2)$ is a smooth homeomorphism, then according to Proposition \ref{prop:3}, $L_g$ and $L_t$ are smooth conjugate, $L_{g'}$ and $L_{t'}$ are smooth conjugate, and hence $L_g$ and $L_{g'}$ are smooth conjugate.
-Therefore, the necessity is proved. \end{proof}
+It is easy to see that these topological conjugacies are all smooth homeomorphisms, so $L_t$ and $L_{t'}$ are smooth conjugate.
+Since each left action on ${\rm U}(2)$ is a smooth self-homeomorphism, it follows from Proposition \ref{prop:3} that $L_g$ and $L_t$ are smooth conjugate, $L_{g'}$ and $L_{t'}$ are smooth conjugate, and then $L_g$ and $L_{g'}$ are smooth conjugate. \end{proof}

 Proposition \ref{prop:6} implies that the topologically conjugate classification of the left actions on ${\rm U}(2)$ is equivalent to their smooth conjugate classification.